Anthonyive/resume/README.md

 ### Build Engine & Font

-I love the `EB Garamond` font on my resume, so it is the default font.
+The default font is Times New Roman.
 In addition, there are fontawesome icons (also some sort of font) on the resume.
 Because of these reasons, the build engine for `resume.tex` has to be `LuaLaTeX`.

 ### Little Caveat About Calendar Versioning